NiKrause/orbit-blog/PLANING.md

 ## Current Version: 0.2

 ## Known Bugs
-0. When loading blog first time, manual reload needed to see all blog articles
+~~0.
+When loading blog first time, manual reload needed to see all blog article~~
 1. Locks & keys in sidebar are updating too late
 2. Tailwind components aren't activated when using blog lib
 3. Blog author gets lost when updating (only on ipns.dweb.link)
    - Related: Author data loss when testing locally vs production
 4. Toggle button temporary persistent seed phrase suddenly missing
 5. If URL isn't the main URL - show warning
+6. Comments aren't saved per post, they appear on all posts ;(

 ## Release Plan